euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 **Invest Criteria for evaluating user stories**
 - INVEST
-	- Independent.
-Prevent p
+	- **Independent**.
+Prevent problems with priorization and planning
-	- Negotiable
+	- **Negotiable**.
+Used to stimulate discussion between customer and developers until there is a clear agreement, they add collaboration.
-	- Valuable
+	- **Valuable**.
+Stories should provide value to users.
+Think about outcome impact, not outputs and.
 	- Estimatable
 	- Small
 	- Testable